 11. The countercyclical development expenditures consist of three major components under (i) social protection, (ii) food security, and (iii) support for businesses.
 Progress will be discussed in this part of the report by (i) comparing the budgeted and actual expenditures, and (ii) measures taken by the government to implement CDEP.

 Social Protection

 Pakistan Bait-ul-Mal

-12. The detail of semi-annual expenditures on quarterly bases against the allocated budget of PRs 3.7 to Pakistan Bait ul Mal (PBM) is provided in Tables 4-6
+12. The detail of quarterly expenditures incurred against the allocated budget of PRs 3.7 to Pakistan Bait ul Mal (PBM) is provided in Tables 4-6